 Understanding your energy bill

-Many people don’t bother reading their utility bills, but reading and understanding bills is really important if you want to take control of your finances.
-This handy guide provides an energy bill breakdown which can help you get started….
+Reading and understanding your energy bill is really important if you want to take control of your finances.
+This handy guide provides an energy bill breakdown to help you get started….

-Unfortunately, bills are a fact of life, and energy is a household essential, so getting a handle on how your charged for your it is really important.
+Unfortunately, bills are a fact of life, and energy is a household essential, so getting a handle on how your charged is really important.
 So what do you need to know?

-First things first, when you receive your bill, you should open it straight away, and make sure you look at all of the various elements of your bill, not just the total amount due.
+When you get your bill, you should open it straight away, and check all of the various elements of your bill, not just the total amount due.
 Our explanations below can help you understand each different part of your bill.

-Your energy usage is measured in kilowatt-hours (kWhs) - each kWh you use is called a unit and the amount of units you’ve used in the billing period will be shown as ‘consumption’ or ‘usage’ on your bill.
+Energy usage is measured in kilowatt-hours (kWhs) - each kWh you use is called a unit and the amount of units you’ve used in the billing period is shown as ‘consumption’ or ‘usage’ on your bill.

-What you are charged per unit will depend on the tariff you are on, but basically the unit rate you see on your energy bills is the cost you pay per kWh you use.
+How much you’re charged per unit depends on your energy tariff.
+The unit rate you see on your energy bill is the cost you pay per kWh you use.

 Electricity bill breakdown

-The above graphic outlines the components that make up the amount you’re charged on your electricity bill - understanding what each of these elements is will really help you get to grips with your bill.
+There are a number of components that make up the amount you’re charged on your electricity bill, such as the standing charge and PSO Levy - understanding what each of these elements is will really help you get to grips with your bill.

-Next time you receive a bill, open it up and review each of these items.
+Next time you receive a bill, open it up and review each charge individually.
 You should also check to see if there has been a discount applied to your bill - if not, the chances are you’ve reverted to a standard tariff and could make huge savings by switching to a new electricity supplier.

-Meanwhile, if there’s an ‘E’ beside your consumption/usage, this means your usage has been estimated and you should submit an electricity meter reading as soon as possible to make sure you’re only charged for what you’ve actually used.
+If there’s an ‘E’ beside your consumption/usage, this means your usage has been estimated and you should submit an electricity meter reading to make sure you’re only charged for what you’ve actually used.

 You can do this through your supplier by phone, text, email or online, as well as online on the ESB Networks website.